Welcome to Turnabout Counseling

 ADHD in Adults

-There are many adults dealing with Attention Deficit Hyperactivity Disorder who have never been diagnosed and have problems at work or college.
+ADHD in adults is fairly common.
+Many people with ADHD have never been diagnosed and have problems at work, at college, or with relationships.
 Most people with ADHD get diagnosed as children due to hyperactivity that gets noticed by teachers.
 However, many people with ADHD go undiagnosed.
 This happens because you have what is called ADHD–Predominantly Inattentive Type.
 This means rather than being hyperactive and having trouble sitting still, you have trouble focusing, are easily distracted, and jump from task to task without completing the previous task.

 If you have ADHD–Inattentive Type, you may not be doing the quality of work you know you’re capable of doing.
 It may take you much longer than others to get things done.
 You may be disorganized and have trouble managing complex tasks.
 Or, maybe you get bored easily, forget or lose things, and sometimes be irritated or overwhelmed.